Global Existence, Hamiltonian Conservation and Vanishing Viscosity for the Surface Quasi-Geostrophic Equation: Introduction

-\cref{T:global-existence} is obtained as a consequence of the following no anomalous dissipation and strong compactness result for vanishing viscosity solutions to \eqref{viscous-SQG}.
-Note that \eqref{viscous-SQG} has a unique global in time smooth solution from every smooth initial datum \cite{KNV07}.
+Theorem \ref{T:global-existence} is obtained as a consequence of the following no anomalous dissipation and strong compactness result for vanishing viscosity solutions to \eqref{viscous-SQG}.
+Note that \eqref{viscous-SQG} has a unique global-in-time smooth solution from every smooth initial datum \cite{KNV07}.